 What kind of spark plugs do I need?

-Before forking over your hard-earned cash for a new set, you need to figure out which spark plug type you need.
+Before forking over your hard-earned cash for a new set of spark plugs, you need to figure out which type you need.
 There are 4 different types of spark plugs and they are listed below with a brief explanation.

 Four Different types of spark plugs:

-- Iridium – Often considered to be the “best plugs for high performance.”
+- Iridium – Often considered to be the best spark plugs for high performance and longevity.
 Iridium usually lasts 25% longer than platinum, but you guessed it, they’re usually more expensive!
 The electrode is .4mm and the smallest of all four.

 - Platinum – An upgrade from Copper plugs that can last up to 100,000 miles of usage.
 You’ll need Platinum plugs for most newer vehicles that utilize distributer-based systems